OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 #### **5.2.3 `rsu`**

 The **rsu** performs a **R**emote **S**ystem **U**pdate operation on a device, given its PCIe address.
-An **rsu** operation sends an instruction to the device to trigger a power cycle of the card only.
+A **rsu** operation sends an instruction to the device to trigger a power cycle of the card only.
 This will force reconfiguration from flash for either the BMC or FPGA.

 The Intel FPGA PAC contains a region of flash the user may store their FIM image.
-After an image has been programmed with fpgasupdate the user may choose to perform an rsu to update the image on the device.
+After an image has been programmed with fpgasupdate the user may choose to perform rsu to update the image on the device.

-**Note:** The D5005 platform only supports configuring single image.
-It does not include support for user1/user2/factory.
+**Note:** The D5005 platform only supports storing and configuring a single user image from flash for the FPGA.
+It does not include support for the user1/user2 partitions as shown in other OFS related acceleration boards.

 **`rsu` Overview**